 The trick with settings up controls is to start by switching things on continuously and adjusting the room thermostat temperatures until you reach a state of balance where the home maintains it’s comfort.
 Once you have done this, you can then proceed to setting schedules to save energy for the times your not at home.

-There are more things that can be done, however these things tend to require much more steps and also additional higher cost purchases to achieve these further savings.
-We will add these to this page at a later date or feel free to contact us for more information.
+There are more things that can be done, such as advanced modulating controls however these things tend to require much more steps and also additional higher cost purchases to achieve these further savings.
+Also have a look at out page on OpenTherm controls.

 4. Be on the best tariff possible

 Finally the most important thing to do is to be on the best tariff available depending on your situation ie meter type smart / non-smart, annual usage etc. Use multiple comparison sites as necessary.
 The tariff decides what you will end up paying at any given time.

 *UPDATE 24/09/21 As of the current energy crisis, many comparison providers have pulled their fixed term deals.
 You should still look around to find the best possible rates.
 As the rates are much higher, the previous sections become much more important to work with.
 Only variable rate tariffs have the best unit and standing rates at this moment moment in time.
 If you have an electric smart meter there are special tariffs that will bring the unit rates down lower, contact us for more info.